Biarity/Sieve/README.md

 ```
 There is also the `Name` parameter that you can use to have a different name for use by clients.

-Alternatively, you can use Fluent API to do the same.
+Alternatively, you can use [Fluent API](#fluent-api) to do the same.
 This is especially useful if you don't want to use attributes or have multiple APIs.
-[More on Sieve's Fluent API here](https://github.com/Biarity/Sieve/issues/4#issuecomment-364629048).

 ### 3. Get sort/filter/page queries by using the Sieve model in your controllers